 - Persistent lying

-- Being tough, cynical and rude of others
+- Being tough, cynical, and rude to others

 - Using charm or wit to manipulate others for personal gain or personal pleasure